 Local governments within a Priority Focus Area are required to adopt ordinances to regulate the use of pollution-causing fertilizers.
-By July 1, 2017, any local government that has not adopted an ordinance modeled after the Model Ordinance for Florida-Friendly Fertilizer Use on Urban Landscapes is required to develop, enact, and implement an ordinance that meets the necessary requirements.
-Local governments may adopt additional or more stringent requirements, if necessary, to adequately address urban fertilizer contributions to nonpoint source nutrient loading to a water body.
-For more information on the Model Ordinance for Florida-Friendly Fertilizer Use on Urban Landscapes, see http://www.dep.state.fl.us/water/nonpoint/docs/nonpoint/dep-fert-modelord.pdf.
+Since July 1, 2017, all local government are required to develop, enact, and implement an ordinance that meets the necessary requirements in the Model Ordinance for Florida-Friendly Fertilizer Use on Urban Landscapes.
+Local governments may have adopted additional or more stringent requirements, if necessary, to adequately address urban fertilizer contributions to nonpoint source nutrient loading to a water body.
+For more information on the Model Ordinance for Florida-Friendly Fertilizer Use on Urban Landscapes, see https://floridawaterstar.com/pdfs/FF_landscape_guidance_models.pdf.

-Land application of wastewater biosolids not in accordance with the Florida Department of Environmental Protection approved plan.
+- Land application of wastewater biosolids not in accordance with FDEP approved plan.

 The following agencies should coordinate activities to restore and maintain spring water quality and quantity: the Florida Department of Agriculture and Consumer Services (responsible for the development and implementation of agricultural best management practices), the Florida Department of Environmental Protection (focusing on water quality protection), the Florida Water Management Districts (focusing on water quantity regulations), and local governments (working on domestic wastewater and stormwater management).

-Fertilizer and irrigation water are important inputs into agricultural production, so it is important to follow the best practices to minimize potential adverse impact of agricultural production on water resources.
-Agricultural operations in areas with adopted BMAP plans (including BMAPs for Outstanding Florida Springs) are required to implement best management practices (BMPs) from the manuals adopted by the Florida Department of Agriculture and Consumer Services or monitor water quality at their own expense (http://www.freshfromflorida.com/Business-Services/Water/Agricultural-Best-Management-Practices).
+Fertilizer and irrigation water are important inputs into agricultural production, and it is important to follow the best practices to minimize potential adverse impact of agricultural production on water resources.
+Agricultural operations in areas with adopted BMAPs (including BMAPs for Outstanding Florida Springs) are required to implement best management practices (BMPs) from the manuals adopted by the Florida Department of Agriculture and Consumer Services or monitor water quality at their own expense (https://www.fdacs.gov/Agriculture-Industry/Water/Agricultural-Best-Management-Practices).

-Furthermore, in areas with minimum flows and water levels, the Florida Water Management Districts will use the minimum flows and water levels to evaluate the applications for consumptive use permits to make sure the permits would not cause significant harm to the environment.
+Furthermore, in areas with minimum flows and water levels, FWMDs will use the minimum flows and water levels to evaluate the applications for consumptive use permits for water withdrawals to make sure the permits would not cause significant harm to the environment.
 This may change the requirements for the consumptive use permit applications (including permits to withdraw water for agricultural irrigation).